Derek Bailey (guitarist): Career

 Bailey was born in Sheffield, England.
 A third-generation musician, he began playing guitar at the age of ten.
-He studied with Sheffield City organist C. H. C. Biltcliffe, an experience he disliked, and with his uncle George Wing and John Duarte.
+He studied with Sheffield City Hall organist C. H. C. Biltcliffe, an experience he disliked, and with his uncle George Wing and John Duarte.
 As an adult he worked as a guitarist and session musician in clubs, radio, and dance hall bands, playing with Morecambe and Wise, Gracie Fields, Bob Monkhouse, Kathy Kirby, and on the television program Opportunity Knocks.

 Bailey's earliest foray into free improvisation was in 1953 with two guitarists in Glasgow.
 He was part of a trio founded in 1963 with Tony Oxley and Gavin Bryars called Joseph Holbrooke, named after English composer Joseph Holbrooke, although the group never played his work.
 The band played conventional jazz at first, but later moved in the direction of free jazz.

 In 1966, Bailey moved to London.
 At the Little Theatre Club run by drummer John Stevens, he met like-minded musicians such as saxophonist Evan Parker, trumpeter Kenny Wheeler, and double bassist Dave Holland, with whom he formed the Spontaneous Music Ensemble.
 In 1968 they recorded Karyobin for Island Records.
 Bailey formed the Music Improvisation Company with Parker, percussionist Jamie Muir, and Hugh Davies on homemade electronics.
 The band continued until 1971.
 He was a member of the Jazz Composer's Orchestra and formed the trio Iskra 1903 with double bassist Barry Guy and trombonist Paul Rutherford that was named after a newspaper published by Russian revolutionary Vladimir Lenin.
 He was a member of Oxley's sextet until 1973.

 In 1970, Bailey founded the record label Incus with Tony Oxley, Evan Parker, and Michael Walters.
 It was the first musician-owned independent label in the UK.
 Oxley and Walters left early in the label's history; Parker and Bailey continued as co-directors until the mid-1980s, when friction between them led to Parker's departure.
 Bailey continued the label with his partner Karen Brookman until his death in 2005.

 With other musicians, Bailey was a co-founder in 1975 of Musics magazine, described as "an impromental experivisation arts magazine".

-In 1976, Bailey started the collaborative project Company, which at various times included Han Bennink, Steve Beresford, Anthony Braxton, Buckethead, Eugene Chadbourne, Lol Coxhill, Johnny Dyani, Fred Frith, Tristan Honsinger, Henry Kaiser, Steve Lacy, Keshavan Maslak, Misha Mengelberg, Wadada Leo Smith, and John Zorn.
+In 1976, Bailey started the collaborative project Company, which at various times included Han Bennink, Steve Beresford, Anthony Braxton, Buckethead, Eugene Chadbourne, Lol Coxhill, Johnny Dyani, Fred Frith, Tristan Honsinger, Henry Kaiser, Steve Lacy, Keshavan Maslak, Misha Mengelberg, Wadada Leo Smith, John Zorn and many other musicians.
 Bailey organized the annual music festival Company Week, which lasted until 1994.
 In 1980, he wrote the book Improvisation: Its Nature and Practice.
 In 1992, the book was adapted by Channel 4 in the UK into a four-part TV series, On the Edge: Improvisation in Music, which was narrated by Bailey.

 Bailey died in London on Christmas Day in 2005.
 He had been suffering from motor neurone disease.